ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
 The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request.
-Identifiers of type "dns" MUST apper in either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
+Identifiers of type "dns" MUST appear in either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
 requesting a subjectAltName extension.
 Specifications that define new identifier types must specify where in the certificate these